MarsBased/marsbased-website-old/_posts/2015-06-15-Six-Tips-for-Remote-Working.markdown

 Companies that are 100% digital and do not require a big physical infrastructure such as storage, a lab, servers, or other machinery, can perfectly exist without having an office.

-An office requires maintenance, paying more bills, hiring basic services (phone, internet, water, A/C, etc.) and generally increases the number of chores that most small companies cannot afford spending nor their money neither their time in.
+An office requires maintenance, paying more bills, hiring basic services (phone, internet, water, A/C, etc.) and generally increases the number of chores that most small companies cannot afford to spend nor their money neither their time in.

 While some companies have adopted this lifestyle and work from home, some others have become digital nomads, such as <a href="http://www.8fit.com" title="8fit" target="_blank">8fit</a>, that travel together around the world, building their product from awesome places such as Bali, Berlin or the Canary Islands.